 Task How To To reveal/hide the sequence, ruler, and any features that are present Click the up/down arrows to the right of the range textboxes.

 To specify the desired range Use the "Left end" and "Right end" boxes to specify the desired range using any of these methods.
 Type in a position.
 Drag the "wheel" to go to a particular position number or visually-located text string.
 (This dialog does not support searching by entering a query sequence).
 Click any base to center the wheel on that base.
+To select a feature, double-click on it, first on the left and then on the right of the popup.
 Use the textboxes to reference a number in relation to the left end ("lend") or right end ("rend") of the sequence.
 For example, to reference the base that is 12 from the left end, type in "lend + 12" (without quotes).
 To skip to the left or right ends of the sequence Click in a range text box, then use the left/right arrows that appear within the box.
 Alternatively, type in "lend" (left end) or "rend" (right end) without quotes.
 To view feature information Hover above a feature (if any are present) to see information about it, such as its left and right coordinates.
 To reverse complement the current sub-range Click the green arrow between the two range textboxes.